 Starting Your Medicare Application

-To apply, you can:
+To apply, you have a few options:

-- Visit the Social Security website
+- Visit the Social Security website.

-- Call the Social Security office
+- Call the Social Security office.

 Choosing Between Original Medicare and Medicare Advantage